 In 2014 and in 2015 she was a Visiting Researcher at the University of Lisbon for three periods: 2 weeks in 2014 for a COST-STSM; 1 month in 2015 for another COST-STSM; 2 months for a FEMS Research Grant.

-From 2015 she is member of the Italian Society of Agro-Food and Environmental Microbiology, and from 2011 of the Italian Society of General Microbiology and Microbial Biotechnology.
+Since 2015 she is member of the Italian Society of Agro-Food and Environmental Microbiology, and since 2011 of the Italian Society of General Microbiology and Microbial Biotechnology.
 She is an elected member of the Executive Committee of the International Society for Applied Phycology (2021-2024).

 ***Main research topics